 One of the most common photo restoration requests received at ScanMyPhotos.com is how to fix one form or another of water damage.
-Whether it’s humidity or more severe contact with water, water damage brings us a lot of photo restoration business.
+Whether it is from a natural disaster striking, humidity, or more severe contact with water, water damage brings us a lot of photo restoration business.
 We’d prefer to keep your family photos intact in the first place.

 Whether your house was flooded or caught fire, your prized nostalgic family photos have probably suffered from water damage.

 The first rule of handling water-damaged photos?
 Don’t Panic!

 - Don’t let the photos dry out!
 As your photographs dry, they will stick to each other and any other materials they may be in contact with.
 You’ll find it impossible to pull them apart without causing potentially irreparable damage.